 Commissions and other portfolio transaction costs are costs incurred to acquire, issue or dispose of financial assets or liabilities.
 They include fees and commissions paid to agents, exchanges, brokers, dealers and other intermediaries.
 The total brokerage commissions incurred by the Fund in connection with portfolio transactions for the periods, together with other transaction charges, is disclosed in the Statements of Comprehensive Income.
 Brokerage business is allocated to brokers based on the best net result for the Fund.
 Subject to this criteria, commissions may be paid to brokerage firms which provide (or pay for) certain services, other than order execution, which may include investment research, analysis and reports, and databases or software in support of these services.
-Where applicable and ascertainable, the value of third-party services that were paid for by brokers cannot be reasonably estimated.
+Where applicable and ascertainable, the value of third-party services that were paid for by brokers during the periods is disclosed in Note 11.
+The value of certain proprietary services provided by brokers cannot be reasonably estimated.